NataVenk/Project-SportClub/README.md

 ## Description

-This application serves as the homepage for the fictional Hemlock Fitness and Training Center - a long-standing Pennsylvania fitness facility that borrows its name from the state tree, the [Eastern Hemlock](https://en.wikipedia.org/wiki/Tsuga_canadensis).
+This application serves as the homepage for the fictional Hemlock Fitness and Training Center - a long-standing Philadelphia fitness facility that borrows its name from the state tree of Pennsylvania, the [Eastern Hemlock](https://en.wikipedia.org/wiki/Tsuga_canadensis).
 Its primary aim is to offer insight for prospective customers into its staff, location, and facilities.
-As an established business in a highly competitive market it is vital to ensure that the business remains visible and accessible for both existing and prospective customers.
+As an established business in a highly competitive market, it is vital to have an online presence in order to ensure that the business remains visible and accessible for both existing and potential new customers.

 As a class project this assignment served as a chance to exercise our newly learned back-end development skills with Node.js, Object-Oriented Programming, Express.js, MySQL, Object-Relational Mapping (ORM), and the Model-View-Controller paradigm in tandem with our previously learned front-end skills in HTML, CSS, JavaScript, and API technologies.
 This exercise occurred in a collaborative group environment where each member had to handle different aspects of a complex project in order to put together a complete, functional end product by a set deadline.